JohnVersus/nimbleuikit/.changeset/brown-doors-cover.md

 "@nimbleuikit/atoms": minor
 ---

-Added as new utils component GlobalStyle and added a few package docs.
+Added a new utils component GlobalStyle and added a few package docs.